Advice for Spectators

-10. RESCUE AND MEDICAL ATTENTION

-The DLRA has doctors and an ambulance on duty for the full duration of Speed Week.
-We also have a sizeable number of fire and rescue crew and vehicles.
-If you require their services contact your nearest DLRA offical and they will call them for you or direct you where to go.
-There is a medical services located in the pits next to the merchandise truck.
-In the event of a emergency medical evacuation it is highly recommended that you have medical insurance, even though Flying Doctor Services are free.

 11. CATERING AND PROVISIONS

-## b

-## Advice for Spectators